-- Create an email campaign and focus all your content on the webinar and ensure all the CTAs encourage conversion for the webinar.
+- Create an email campaign, focus all your content on the webinar, and ensure all CTAs encourage conversion.

 - Update your social media cover photos, post updates, and create an event on Facebook to let your audience know about your webinar.

 - Set up an affiliate scheme to encourage your audience to spread the word.